 in which $w_{3}^{2}=\left( 4w_{2}^{2}+\epsilon w_{1}^{2} \right)/4$.
 In order to solve this system, let us first decouple this coupled system through the transformations:

 Therefore, (\ref{defeqs01})--(\ref{defeqs02}) become

 in which $\gamma_{1}=w_{1}^{2}/2$ and $\gamma_{2}=-\gamma_{1}$.
-These equations may be named fractional damped harmonic oscillator because for $\alpha=1$ they reduce to the usual equation of damped harmonic oscillator of classical mechanics.\\ Like classical mechanics, there are three possibilities for the fractional damped oscillators, but since we want to compare our results with ref.~\cite{behplb}, here we also focus on late-time-accelerated expansion and the phase transition and present just one solution.\\ First of all, let us define the function:
+Both of these equations may be named fractional damped harmonic oscillators because for $\alpha=1$ they reduce to the usual equation of damped harmonic oscillators of classical mechanics.\\ Like classical mechanics, there are three possibilities for the fractional damped oscillators, but since we want to compare our results with ref.~\cite{behplb}, here we also focus on late-time-accelerated expansion and the phase transition and present just one solution.\\ First of all, let us define the function:

 which at the limit $\alpha=1$ leads to $\exp(pt)\sinh(qt)$.\\ One of the solutions of equations of motion is as

 in which $C_{1}$ and $C_{2}$ are constants of integration and $\Psi_{1}=\Psi\left(\gamma_{1}, w_{4} \left| t^{\alpha} \right. \right)$, and $\Psi_{2}=\Psi\left(\gamma_{2}, w_{4} \left| t^{\alpha} \right. \right)$ where $w_{4}=\sqrt{-w_{2}^{2}}$.
 Consequently, the scale factor of the Universe in the `C' and `NC' frames are respectively given by